leoreyes84/spring-microservices/README.md

 - HATEOAS -> Hypermedia As The Engine Of Application State (EntityModel).
 This is done by including links in a returned response and using only these links to further communicate with the server
 - Internationalization
+- Accept xml as request and response just using jackson-dataformat-xml dependency